nnilayy/Terminal-Assitant/README.md

+Certainly!
+I've updated the `README.md` to include collapsible sections using HTML `<details>` and `<summary>` tags.
+Each subsection under the main headings is now toggle-able, allowing for a cleaner and more organized view.
+Here is the updated `README.md`:

+---

 # Terminal Assistant

 A handy guide for essential terminal commands used in development workflows.
 This README covers setting up virtual environments, managing packages, and performing common Git operations.